 Chris was appointed as a Director on 28 September 2012 upon the merger of Octopus Apollo VCT 1 plc, Octopus Apollo VCT 2 plc and Octopus Apollo VCT 4 plc with the Company.
 He was the principal founder of Pi Capital, a private client fund management company that specialises in investing in smaller unquoted companies where he led the investment of more than £25 million into 14 companies.
 Subsequently he was the finance director of an AIM-traded company, as well as a non-executive director of both listed and private companies.
 Currently he is a director of two renewable energy companies.
 Chris is a chartered accountant, having qualified at what is now part of PricewaterhouseCoopers LLP, and has a BA Hons degree from Oxford University.
-Chris was formerly a director of Octopus Apollo 4 VCT plc which was placed into Members Voluntary Liquidation on 28 September 2012 following the merger of the Apollo VCTs and was dissolved on 15 April 2014.
+Chris was formerly a director of Octopus Apollo 4 VCT plc.